In the photograph, my father is wearing a white shirt,

 one foot folding into the next as if it knows a rhythm I don’t.

-My mother says, he loved to whistle while washing his hands,
+My mother says he loves to whistle while washing his hands,

 the water catching the tune before letting it go.